Intrinsically triple-linked graphs in RP^3: Intrinsically triple-linked complete graphs on vertices

-The following proposition is not the main result of this paper.
-However, the proof is included because it is concise and since its method does not hold for proving $K_{10}$ is also triple-linked.
+The first proposition of this section, that $K_{11}$ is intrinsically triple-linked in $\R P^3$, is not the main result of this paper.
+In fact, our main result, that $K_{10}$ is intrinsically triple-linked in $\R P^3$, implies this proposition, by a result of \cite{NT}.
+However, the proof is included because it is (relatively) concise and follows from examining four carefully chosen subgraphs of $K_{11}$ and applying Lemmas \ref{LL} and \ref{BFLL}.

 \begin{prop} {\it The graph $K_{11}$ is intrinsically triple-linked in $\mathbb{R}P^3$.} \end{prop}